zhiming-xu/transformer-vae-paraphrase/README.md

-# T-CVAE
+# Introduction
-Transformer-Based Conditioned Variational Autoencoder for Paraphrase Generation
+Transformer-Based Conditioned Variational Autoencoder (T-CVAE) for Paraphrase Generation.
+T-CVAE was originally proposed for story completion task in IJCAI'19 paper: *T-CVAE: Transformer-Based Conditioned Variational Autoencoder for Story Completion* by Wang, Tianming and Wan, Xiaojun.
+The implementation is based on @sodawater [T-CVAE](https://github.com/sodawater/T-CVAE).